-Although most bed bug exterminators still use a combination of chemical treatments to exterminate bed bugs from homes and businesses, there is a growing number of socially responsible companies, like Bed Bug Exterminator Pro, who are choosing to go the eco-friendly route.
+Although most bed bug exterminators still use a combination of chemical treatments to exterminate bed bugs from homes and businesses, there is a growing number of socially responsible companies who are choosing to go the eco-friendly route.
 These companies only use chemical solutions when it is absolutely necessary to do so, in combination with their green alternatives.

 In fact, modern day bed bugs have developed a resistance to a large number of pesticides that used to work in the past like DDT.
 As a result, in order for bed bug extermination to be effective, it either requires very strong chemicals solutions or evolved eco-friendly methods like the ones mentioned below.

 A very popular environmentally friendly bed bug extermination procedure is to use steam at a very high temperature to kill bed bugs.
 To do this, a bed bug control professional will first examine your home to determine where the bed bugs are hiding and where they may have laid eggs.
 This will include areas like:

 - small cracks and crevices in your bedroom walls or bed frame